tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 ### Before you begin

-**Supported**

-The following platforms using only IPv4:
+**Limitations**

-- Kubernetes, on-premises
+- IPv4 only
-- EKS using Calico CNI
-- EKS using AWS CNI
+- EKS, only with AWS CNI
-- AKS using Azure CNI
+- AKS, only with Azure CNI
+- Host-to-host encryption only with EKS/AWS CNI and AKS/Azure CNI

 **Supported encryption**